 If you are looking at lettuce, romaine is high in vitamins C and K as well as folate, making it a much better choice than iceberg lettuce.
 Other green powerhouses include spinach, chard, and kale.
 See what’s on sale and go from there.

 We all need fruit in our diet.
 Usually, the least expensive fruit is bananas and they are great for snacking or for breakfast.
 During the summer, watermelon provides an inexpensive treat for hot days.

 Cabbage is packed with vitamins and minerals.
 Not sure how to use it?
-Plan your menu and use it in slaws, roast it, and include it in a stir-fry or colcannon.
+Plan your menu and use it in slaws, roast it, and include it in a stir-fry.
 If you have ground meat available, you can also make cabbage rolls.

 Peanut butter is an easy source of protein and healthy fats and is the least expensive nut butter available.
 Barring allergies, kids tend to love it as well.

 Onions help add flavor to many dishes and are inexpensive.
 Keep some on hand and your meals will taste better.

 Related: How to Eat Healthy on a Budget

 Need a quick snack, a dinner side or addition to soups and more?
 Carrots are easy to prepare and quite inexpensive.